Rycona/FF6-BC-Scouter/README.md

 TO INTRODUCE
 -------------
 This repository holds a set of Lua scripts to aid in playing Beyond Chaos, a FF6 randomizer.
-My goal with this is primarly to cut down on what I consider metagaming, the tracking of the variance of known variables during playthroughs which pulls me out of the game and reduces my flow and enjoyment.
-This is to aid that hopefully, and I thought I may as well share it with others.
+This code will make a separate window that will display highlighted equipment information while on the Equip and Relic Menus that is normally only displayed in the Item Menu after selecting an item.
+Ideally, this will ease changing and viewing equipment.

 TO USE
 -----------------------------------------
 Keep all the scripts in the same folder.
-Only the 'FF6BC Scouter.lua' file needs to be run.
-A separate window will pop up when the script is run and will display equipment information on the Equip and Relic menus that is normally only displayed in the item menu after selecting an item.
-Ideally, this will make changing equipment less arduous.
+Only run the 'FF6BC Scouter.lua' file.

 I've only tested this with the BizHawk-2.5.2 Emulator with the BSNES core.
 I don't know if different cores will affect anything.
 I'm assuming there are no guarantees this will work on another emulator as I do use some of the BizHawk Lua functions